nilern/ribbon-cables/readme.md

 which indeed found some fairly rarely occurring bugs in the more convoluted (pun accidental!) signal implementations like `Vecnal.prototype.filter` and `Vecnal.prototype.sort`.

+## Performance

+### Is Fusion Faster?

+Disappointingly, according to the microbenchmarks in benchmarks/query.ts, `bonusUserFullnameZ` seems to actually be *slower* than `bonusUserFullnameS` (the latter with an added `imux` at the end since such a diff would be required to update the DOM based on a non-fused sequence signal).

+As alluded to earlier, some `Vecnal`s like `filter` and `sort` are rather complex, needing to maintain index mappings.
+And the initial recursive merge sort followed by a slightly cache-aware binary-to-linear search in my `sort` is probably far inferior to the algorithm in `Array.prototype.sort` (perhaps a [Powersort](https://en.wikipedia.org/wiki/Powersort) like in Python).

+But I suspect that the main reason is that although `Vecnal`s avoid redundantly calling their function arguments on every change for every element, insertions and deletions require splicing into or from internal arrays and `Array.prototype.splice` takes linear time.
+[RRB Vectors](https://www.cs.purdue.edu/homes/rompf/papers/stucki-icfp15.pdf) promised splicing in *O(log32(n))* time but looking into it any practical benefit would only start manifesting at thousands of elements, which most reasonable UI:s do not require.

+### Overall Framework Viability

 ## Goals